 navigation on small screen devices may initially contain only a single toggle button.
 But that toggle button would reveal additional links and other navigational elements, when activated.

-Ideally, content should fit within existing landmarks.
-But there may be times where that is not possible, or that an area of content is deemed important enough to surface to users for quick access.
-The
+Ideally, most content would neatly fit under other existing landmarks.
+However, there may be times when that may not be possible, or certain content is deemed important enough to surface to assistive technologies for quick access.

 The use of